fhollenbach/Polisci209_2018/pages/syllabus.md

-Given that this course is an official writing course, you __must pass the writing__ part of the class, i.e., the written assignments, to receive graduation credit.
-As noted on the website of the Texas A&M Writing Center: "If you complete a course with a passing grade but have not passed the W or C portion of the course, you will not get the graduation credit for that W or C course."
-This is not negotiable.
+Given that this course is an official writing course, you __must pass the writing__ part of the class, i.e., the written assignments, to pass the class.
+As noted on the website of the Texas A&M Writing Center: "What happens if I don't pass the W or C portion of a W or C course?
+If you complete a course with a passing grade but have not passed the W [..] portion of the course, you will not get the graduation credit for that W or C course."
+[Link](http://writingcenter.tamu.edu/Students/W-C-Courses) This is not negotiable.

 ### WRITING HELP:
 The University Writing Center (UWC), located in 1.214 Sterling C. Evans Library and